libratom/libratom/README.md

 ]
 ```

 Note that the JSON file contains filenames only.
-When invoking the command you can specify where those files are via the -l/--location option.
+When invoking the command you can specify where those files are via the `-l` or `--location` option.
 By default the tool will look for them in the current working directory.

 You may also specify a destination folder for the output .eml files via the -o, --out option.
 By default the tool will create them in the current working directory.